 Buying a home today and hoping it’ll have doubled in a couple of years isn’t the realistic way of looking at it!

 No need to buy a house just because of everyone else around you is!

-Ready to buy a home question #2 – Let’s Talk DIY: Can You Fix a Leak?
+#2 – Let’s Talk DIY: Can You Fix a Leak?

 After many years of renting my place, I quickly realized that owning your own place meant you no longer could call the landlord and complain that certain things needed to be fixed!

 Probably the biggest difference from being a renter! (other than the financial aspect of course)

 In other words, you either need to be able to do A LOT of that fixing yourself or at least have the monetary resources to get it fixed.

 Garage door broken?
 Pool pump out of order?
 Dishwasher packing out?